killerducky/killerducky.github.io/shogi/intro.md

   and shows how the piece moves on the bottom.

 ## 81dojo
 * 81dojo is the largest English Shogi server.
-If you have trouble finding human opponents on lishogi.
 * [Register](https://system.81dojo.com/en/players/sign_up) on 81dojo
   * Set your rank to 9-kyu (beginner!)
   * The kyu (beginner) ranks are backwards, starting at 9-kyu and working up to 1-kyu.
 Then dan (black belt) ranks start from 1-dan and go up.